We're here if you have a question

 Recyclable waste or materials can be processed and used again.
 Kept separated, dry card or paper can be recycled.
 So can plastic bottles, glass or metal drink cans.
 But used disposables are often a mix of card, plastic, food and contamination is often inevitable.
 This combination creates massive recycling challenges often resulting in incineration or landfill unfortunately.

 Compostable means something can disintegrate into non-toxic, natural elements at a rate consistent with organic materials typically in less than 12 weeks.
 Commercial composting is a human driven process that creates the perfect balance of microbes, moisture and warmth.
 So instead of being buried or burnt, compostable “waste” creates nutrient-rich compost that helps plants thrive through microbial activity.
+Look for products certified to the composting standard ASTM D6400 (see ASTM D6400 below).

 Think of both compostable and biodegradable as recycling organic waste using naturally occurring or biological processes.
 The main difference between the two is that biodegradable material can take an undetermined time to break down.

-• Greenwashing & Green Guides
+•Greenwashing & Green Guides

 With increasing demand for eco-friendly products, some manufacturers label products as "biodegradable", as this requires no certification.
 Manufacturers may get away with this term even when it takes years or decades to fully break down.
 This is known as "greenwashing".
 Environmental benefits are implied but the claims don’t match what the consumer believes they’re getting.
 In response, the Federal Trade Commission (FTC) produced their “Green Guides” in an attempt to prevent marketers from making misleading claims.
 “Green Guides” provide guidance on environmental claims specific to biodegradability: